 It’s basically a three step process – I guess we should call it print, cut, and press.
 First, you design a graphic with a defined cut path around a printed image.
 Think of something like Superman’s S or Ford’s blue oval.
 The software should add registration marks to the design.
 These will be printed with the image on your inkjet paper of choice.
 Then you place the print on your cutter and use its registration mark sensor to find the first mark.
 Then send the cut job to the plotter.
 The software drives the registration mark sensor and the cutter finds those, then automatically places a “kiss cut” around the edge of the printed image, creating a contour-cut decal.
 Remove the print from the cutter, weed it, (remove the excess vinyl See FIG 4) and peel the liner.
 Place it on the shirt, press it and you’re done.
 Some films require tape to transfer the weeded graphic from the release liner to the shirt.
 If you use tape, make sure it’s the right kind, and leave it on the applied graphic until it’s cooled to room temperature.
 Did you get all that?
 No?
 That’s okay, you can download a step-by-step tutorial that explains it fully.

 Because there are heat-applied films for all kinds of inks, including basic desktop inkjet printers, print and cut is a very affordable option.
-If you choose a universal paper like EnduraTex DarkJET, just about any inkjet printer will work.
-A package with an advanced 15″ vinyl cutter, DarkJET paper and software can be purchased for under $2,495.00 Like laser transfer, the print and cut process can be used to decorate lots more than shirts.
-You can produce decals for vehicle graphics, laptop and tablet skins, wall graphics, and more.
+If you choose a universal paper like Logical Color DarkJET, just about any inkjet printer will work.
+Like laser transfer, the print and cut process can be used to decorate lots more than shirts.
+You can produce decals for vehicle graphics, YETi tumblers, laptop and tablet skins, wall graphics, and more.
 By the way, these other applications don’t require a heat press.
 But they do require different media: printable vinyl or sign vinyl.

 Disadvantages: Compared to sublimation and laser transfer, the print and cut process requires a few extra steps and of course a fairly advanced vinyl cutter with a registration mark sensor.
 Adequate software is also required to coordinate things.
 So if you have an entry-level five hundred dollar vinyl cutter, you’ll probably need to upgrade your equipment.
+Start here to find the right cutter.
 Your designs will need defined borders to make it easier to weed and apply the graphic.
 No feathered edges.

 The softer PU films like HotMark PRINT and Siser ColorPrint PU are made for solvent, eco-solvent, and Latex printers and won’t work with aqueous inks.
 They will also work with a PrismJET VJ24 printer.
 All of these options are in the above $5,000 category so we’ll explore them more in the next article.